MV032/TimeZonePlus/README.md

   Click the Add Timezone button at the top of the drop down menu.

-  To view their set timezone just right click their username again their local time will be formatted at the top of the drop down menu.
+  To view their set timezone just right click their username again and their local time will be formatted at the top of the drop down menu.